4. Value for Money

 4.7 Procurement-connected policies are policies of the Commonwealth for which procurement has been identified as a means of delivery.
 To assist relevant entities in complying with policies of the Commonwealth, Finance maintains a list of procurement-connected policies, which can be found at www.finance.gov.au/procurement.

-4.8 Many of these procurement-connected policies are the responsibility of entities other than Finance.
+4.8 Generally, procurement-connected policies are the responsibility of entities other than Finance.
 The relevant policy-owning entity is responsible for administering, reviewing and providing information on the policy as required.

 4.9 Coordinated procurement refers to whole-of-government arrangements for procuring goods and services.
 A list of coordinated procurements can be found at www.finance.gov.au/procurement.